 If no one in the above persons can be identified or found, then the law establishes a procedure for the facility to follow in making health care decisions on the patient's behalf.
 PHL § 2994-g.
 The procedure depends upon what type of treatment is at issue:

 Routine medical treatment, defined as procedures for which providers do not ordinarily seek specific consent from the patient or representative

 An attending physician shall be authorized to decide about routine medical treatment for an adult patient who has been determined to lack decision-making capacity

 Major medical treatment, defined as procedures which involve:

-A hospital or nursing home will be authorized under FHCDA to make decisions regarding major medical treatment under the following circumstances:
+A hospital or nursing home will be authorized under FHCDA to make decisions regarding withholding or withdrawal of life-sustaining treatment under the following circumstances:

 The new law provides for a surrogate to make all health care decisions in a hospital or nursing home that the adult patient could make for him or herself prior to losing capacity.
 PHL § 2994-d(3)(a)(i).
 Providing nutrition and hydration orally, without reliance on medical treatment, is not a health care decision covered by the FHCDA.
 PHL § 2994-d(5)(d).

 The surrogate's authority does not apply if (PHL § 2994-d(3)(a)(ii)):